davidsun/SAP/README.md

 Basic usage
 -----

-Suppose your reference file name is REFERENCE_INPUT_FILE_NAME, and INPUT_FILE_NAME contains the reads that you want to map.
+Suppose the reference file name is REFERENCE_INPUT_FILE_NAME (for example, human gene), and INPUT_FILE_NAME contains the reads that needed to be mapped on to the reference.

 STEP 1: Transform Fasta format into FDA format.